 This chicken fried rice is tender seasoned chicken breast pieces stir fried with scrambled eggs, vegetables and white rice.
 A quick and easy main course or side dish that’s even better than what you’d get from your favorite Chinese restaurant!

 Fried rice is a take out classic, but it’s actually super simple to make at home.
 My version of this dish is full of tender chicken and colorful veggies, and it’s always a hit with both kids and adults alike.
+Serve it alongside Buddha’s delight for a memorable meal.

 Fried rice contains some oil, but other than that, the basic ingredients of chicken breast, vegetables, eggs and rice are wholesome and full of nutrients and protein.
 If you’re looking for ways to make your fried rice healthier, you can use half the amount of vegetable oil, substitute cooked brown rice for white rice, and add an assortment of extra vegetables to the mix.